ryko212/Armadillo/README.md

 # Armadillo
-Layer approach to portable security.
+A layered approach to portable security.